Aliases for PDGFA Gene

 GeneCards Summary for PDGFA Gene

 PDGFA (Platelet Derived Growth Factor Subunit A) is a Protein Coding gene.
-Diseases associated with PDGFA include Denys-Drash Syndrome and Pulmonary Fibrosis, Idiopathic.
-Among its related pathways are PI-3K cascade-FGFR3 and p70S6K Signaling.
+Diseases associated with PDGFA include Denys-Drash Syndrome and Pulmonary Fibrosis.
+Among its related pathways are RET signaling and HTLV-I infection.
 GO annotations related to this gene include protein homodimerization activity and growth factor activity.
 An important paralog of this gene is PDGFB.

 UniProtKB/Swiss-Prot for PDGFA Gene